solswords/herdtools7/asllib/acl2/README.md

 Testing
 -------

-The aslreftests subdirectory has a script `test-all.sh` that replicates the aslref regression tests using acl2asl.
+Running `make` in the aslreftests subdirectory replicates the aslref regression tests using acl2asl.
 The output is a set of diffs showing what the output/status of each run was supposed to be versus what it is.

 The output when there is an error differs between aslref and acl2asl;
 we aren't likely to fix all these differences because this would